Microsoft® Office Excel® 2019: Intermediate

 This course is designed for students who already have foundational knowledge and skills in Excel 2016 and who wish to begin taking advantage of some of the higher-level functionality in Excel to analyze and present data.

-To ensure success, students should have completed Logical Operations’ Microsoft® Office Excel® 2016: Part 1 or have the equivalent knowledge and experience.
+To ensure success, students should have completed Logical Operations’ Microsoft® Office Excel® 2019: Basic or have the equivalent knowledge and experience.

 Lesson 1: Working with Functions